I went back to the future this month.

 I’m learning international students are likely planning to stay in Canada, as part of a national immigration effort that started about five years ago.
 Students must complete two years of studies here – at three times tuition for Canadians.
 That earns them a work permit to stay and practise skills they’ve learned and, eventually, the preferred path when applying for landed immigrant status.

 Staying in Canada

 In several seminars for new teachers, the situation is described as a win-win-win.

 A win for Conestoga, because there’s a decline in Canadian students applying for classes as the Canadian birthrate declines.
 A win for international students – most of them from middle-class families – are eager for a respected Canadian education – with the bonus of potential citizenship in a safe, stable country.
 A win for a country that needs more educated, enthusiastic young people to keep the economy growing.

-At the same time as international students are filling Conestoga, there’s a widespread effort encouraging enrolment from young people in Canada’s Indigenous communities.
+At the same time as international students are filling Conestoga, there’s a widespread effort to encourage enrolment from young people in Canada’s Indigenous communities.
 It’s part of a national effort to begin mending Canada’s ugly history of racism toward First Nations communities.
-One of many steps towards reconciliation.
+One of many steps toward reconciliation.

 And there’s also an overriding effort to assist all students to succeed — with mental health counselling a phone call away and assistance for students with learning disabilities.